jchristianh/lxc_manage/README.md

 Requirements
 ------------
-There are no outside requirements for this cookbook outside of having a host capable of utilizing LXC (Linux Containers)
+There are no outside requirements for this cookbook.
+You will only need a host capable of utilizing LXC (Linux Containers)

 e.g.